 The announcement suggests President Xi Jinping's government is putting its desire to end a conflict that has battered Chinese exporters ahead of the political need to look tough in the face of U.S. pressure.

-The decision to have Liu take part in talks might keep alive hopes the two biggest global economies could make peace as early as this week.
+The decision to have Vice Premier Liu He, Xi's top economic adviser, take part in talks due to start Thursday might keep alive hopes the two biggest global economies could make peace as early as this week.

 On Tuesday, China's main stock market index rose 0.7% and most other Asian markets also rebounded.